Armenians in Turkey: Local politics

-The Armenians in Turkey used to be active in Turkish politics.
 The Turkish-Armenian Sarkis "Aghparik" Cherkezian and Aram Pehlivanyan (Nickname: Ahmet Saydan) played a pivotal role in the founding of the Communist Party of Turkey.
-There used to be Armenian activists in many other Turkish political parties as well.
 In 2015, three Turkish-Armenians, Garo Paylan (Peoples' Democratic Party), Markar Esayan (Justice and Development Party), and Selina Özuzun Doğan (Republican People's Party)—were elected, and became the first Armenians to be elected as Member of Parliament to the Grand National Assembly of Turkey since 1961.

-Hrant Dink, the Turkish-Armenian journalist, writer and political activist, and the chief editor and publisher of Agos had carved himself a position of that of a very prominent figure for conveying the ideas and aspirations of the Armenian community in Turkey not only for Turkish-Armenians but for many Armenians worldwide.
+Hrant Dink, the Turkish-Armenian journalist, writer and political activist, and the chief editor and publisher of Agos was well known for conveying the ideas and aspirations of Turkish-Armenians and many Armenians worldwide.
 His newspaper Agos had played an important role in presenting Armenian historical grievances through publishing of articles and opinions in the Turkish language addressed to the Turkish public opinion.
 His assassination in front of his newspaper offices on January 19, 2007, turned into an occasion for expression of national grief throughout Turkey and the rallying of great support for the concerns of the Armenian community in Turkey by the general Turkish public.

 Dink was best known for advocating Turkish-Armenian reconciliation and human and minority rights in Turkey; he was often critical of both Turkey's denial of the Armenian genocide, and of the Armenian diaspora's campaign for its international recognition.
 Dink was prosecuted three times for denigrating Turkishness, while receiving numerous death threats from Turkish nationalists.
 At his funeral, one hundred thousand mourners marched in protest of the assassination, chanting "We are all Armenians" and "We are all Hrant Dink".
-Criticism of Article 301 became increasingly vocal after his death, leading to parliamentary proposals for repeal of the law.
+Criticism of Article 301, which makes insulting Turkey and the Turkish government illegal, became increasingly vocal after his death, leading to parliamentary proposals for repeal of the law.